bitnami/containers/bitnami/cadvisor/README.md

-# Bitnami package for cAdvisor
+# Bitnami Secure Image for cAdvisor

 ## What is cAdvisor?